OHBA-analysis/osl-dynamics/examples/meg/preproc_source-recon_and_parc/README.md

 ## Usage

-These scripts can be copied and run from anywhere on your system.
+These scripts can be copied and run from anywhere on your system — they do not need to live inside the `Canonical-HMM-Networks` repository.
 The pipeline modules are imported from the `osl_dynamics.meeg` subpackage.

 ```bash
 conda activate osld